Linnetware/git-training/README.md

 Though, I should find out what a heck is really ipsum...but you know now, I am becoming word lover picky...

 #IPSUM SECOND
 OK.
-THIS IS A PRELIMINARY COMMENT
+THIS IS A PRELIMINARY COMMENT (this faile because once committed theres is no un-staging

+#IPSUM THIRD
+Ok.
+Lets try again to back off from staging area